-I’ll also look at how after five years, the impact of Drive is constantly growing and changing into something beyond what most would have expected at the time.
+I’ll also look at how after five years, the impact of Drive and the Drive soundtrack is constantly growing and changing into something beyond what most would have expected at the time.

 Amid all of this, I’ll stand by the assertion that Drive is much more than a nostalgia exercise, even if that’s how its impact has been most immediately felt.
 Thankfully, some pretty great people, such as most of the artists who made the soundtrack’s music, will be around to help me out.

 The seeds of the Drive soundtrack, the pop numbers, and Cliff Martinez’s score can be traced to Refn’s familiarity with Johnny Jewel, the producer and musician behind acts like Chromatics, Glass Candy, Desire, and Symmetry, all on the Italians Do It Better label that Jewel now runs out of Los Angeles.

 In 2008, Refn’s brilliant film Bronson, starring Tom Hardy, about one of England’s most notorious criminals, featured Glass Candy’s arpalicious “Digital Versicolor” a few times in some pretty bad-ass sequences.
 The song, on Glass Candy’s 2007 album, B/E/A/T/B/O/X, was part of a body of work of artists whose songs were tearing a hole in the fabric of underground pop in the mid- to late-2000s.